 Guide

-EV Charger Permit Cost by State
+EV Charger Permit Cost by State in 2026

 Typical permit cost range: Most homeowners pay $50-$300 for an EV charger permit and inspection.
 Projects requiring panel upgrades or service changes can push total permit-related costs to $300-$600+.
 Final fees are set by your local authority - not your state.